aptly-io/grav-plugin-taxonomylist/README.md

 # Grav Taxonomy List Plugin

 `Taxonomylist` is a [Grav](http://github.com/getgrav/grav) plugin that generates a list of linked tags collected throughout the site.

 ![Taxonomy List](assets/readme_1.png)

+## Note on the branch `filter_blog_tags`

+The branch `filter_blog_tags` removes all tag values of pages without the taxonomy `category` named `blog`.
+The reason is that taxonomylist fails to build working links to pages that don't have a route starting with `/blog`.

+The blog.scss of the antimatter theme is adapted to highlight the active tag (thats's the 'popular' tag clicked on, creating a list of matching pages).

 # Installation